Ensembl/ensembl-hive/docs/advanced_usage/continuous_pipelines.rst

 Continuously running pipelines
 ==============================

-There are two main strategies for running different instances of an analysis within the same workflow -- i.e. running the same workflow with different starting data.
-One method, probably more commonly used, is to instantiate a new eHive database with init_pipeline.pl for each new analysis run.
-Another method is to seed a new job into an existing pipeline (into an already existing eHive database).
+There are two main strategies for running different instances of a workflow -- i.e. running the same workflow with different starting data.
+One method, probably more commonly used, is to instantiate a new eHive database with init_pipeline.pl for each new run.
+Another method is to seed a new job into an existing pipeline database.
 In the second case, the seeded job will start a new parallel path through the pipeline.

 The latter method can be used to set up an eHive pipeline to provide a service for on-demand computation.
 In this arrangement, a single eHive pipeline is set up, and a beekeeper is set running continuously.
 When a job is seeded, the beekeeper will notice the new job during its next loop, and will create workers to take that job as appropriate.